-- : Doctor of Engineering - : D.Eng.
+: Doctor of Engineering in Water Resources Engineering : D.Eng.

-An applicant must hold a Master Degree in Civil/Water Resources Engineering or equivalent with GPA above 3.25, passes an English examination and also meet the requirements of the Graduate School.
+An applicant must hold a Master Degree in Civil.Water Resources Engineering or equivalent with GPA above 3.25, passes an English examination and also meet the requirements of the Graduate School.